JustinGOSSES/wellio.js/README.md

 Nope, it only loads to your browser's memory and then your browser forgets it when you close the tab.

 ## Can I see the demo right now?
 Yes, open the demo page running on github <a href="https://justingosses.github.io/wellio.js/">here</a>.
-Click the button to  open a file loader.
+Click one of the big blue buttons up top to  open a file loader.
 You can either use a LAS files already part of the webpage or you can load a local LAS file from your computer.

 If you don't have any local LAS files, you can quickly get one by going to <a href="https://raw.githubusercontent.com/JustinGOSSES/wellio.js/master/assets/00-01-01-073-05W5-0.LAS">this</a> link and saving the results to a ".las" file using your browser.
 That is a raw las file for well UWI 00-01-01-073-05W5-0.

 ## Code Organization Summary

-This script will have two functions.
-The first function converts a .las file into a json format file.
-They second function (not yet written) will do the inverse.

-## What are the files other than wellio.js
+This repo contains code for the demo page</a>, which leverages the wellio.js JavaScript file in the js folder.

+#### Wellio.js script will have a few basics functions (not all are written yet)
+1. las2json(onelas) : <i>Function that takes a single LAS text file representing a single well and returns an object variable in JSON format for that well.</i>
+2. json2las(oneJSON): <i>Function that takes a single json representing a single well and writes a LAS 2.0 file.</i>
+3. download(filename, text): <i>Function that takes a filename and text string and writes a file (either json or las) to your designated downloads folder.</i>
+4. additional?

+#### Demo
+Additional to the wellio.js file, there are a variety of files running the demo page at index.html or <a href="https://justingosses.github.io/wellio.js/">here</a>.
+The main javascript file aside from wellio.js is main.js

-Things for the demo.
-Specifically, opening up index.html in a browser should let you experiment. <a href="https://github.com/agile-geoscience/g3">G3.js</a> is used to draw a plot of a GR log.
-You can see what the LAS converted to JSON looks like using your browser's console window.
+<a href="https://github.com/agile-geoscience/g3">G3.js</a> is used to draw a plot of the well log curves.
+It leverages <a href="https://github.com/d3">d3.js</a>.

+<a href="https://github.com/vkiryukhin/vkBeautify">VKbeautify.js</a> is a script for adding spaces and such to JSON to make them prettier when printed.
+<a href="https://github.com/google/code-prettify"><run_prettify.js</a> does something similar but is focused on making it print nicely into HTML DOM elements.

 ## Where To Get Open-Source Well Logs in .LAS format?
 You can use the file upload button to load into your browsers memory any LAS files from your local computer.
 I've also included a few well logs in the /assets/ folder of this repo from the electronic data file below.